Skip to content

 Changing Your Brand Every Month

-The more frequently you change your brand direction, the more slowly brand equity accumulates — because every reset starts the recognition process over from zero.
+Every reset starts the recognition process over from zero.
 Some experimentation is necessary early.
-But once you have identified an approach that resonates, commit to it for at least 3-6 months before evaluating whether to change course.
+But once you’ve identified an approach that resonates, commit to it for at least 3–6 months before evaluating whether to change direction.

-Without knowing it, you have developed genuine strengths — a natural communication style, specific topics you cover with authentic authority, an aesthetic you naturally inhabit.
-If you are naturally funny, your brand must lean into humor.
-If you are naturally thoughtful and introspective, lean into depth.
-Fighting your natural personality to fit a brand archetype you think should work is exhausting, inauthentic, and immediately detectable by audiences.
+You have genuine strengths — a natural communication style, specific topics you cover with authentic authority, an aesthetic you naturally inhabit.
+Building a brand around strengths you don’t have is exhausting, inauthentic, and immediately detectable by audiences.
+Build from what’s already real.

-Here’s what nobody tells you about Instagram aesthetics: a beautiful grid attracts the initial visit and earns the first follow — but personality and genuine value keep the audience and convert them to paying subscribers.
+A beautiful profile earns the first follow.
+Personality and genuine value keep the audience and convert them to paying subscribers.
 Aesthetics get attention.
 Substance builds the relationship.
-Build both.

 Not Having a Brand at All

 “I just post whatever I want” is not a strategy.
-Everybody knows that unstructured posting can accumulate followers at small scale.
-But it does not build a brand, does not command premium prices, and does not create the kind of loyal audience that follows you across platforms for years.
-Even if your brand is “authentic and unfiltered” — that is still a brand, and it should be executed intentionally.
+Unstructured posting accumulates followers at small scale.
+It does not build a brand, command premium prices, or create the loyal audience that follows you across platforms for years.
+Even if your brand is “authentic and unfiltered” — that’s still a brand, and it should be executed intentionally.

 Building Brand Equity Over Time

-The research says brand equity — the accumulated recognition, trust, and loyalty you build with your audience over time — is the most durable competitive advantage in the creator economy.
-It is what makes your name mean something beyond your follower count.
+Brand equity — the accumulated recognition, trust, and loyalty you build with your audience — is the most durable competitive advantage in the creator economy.
+It’s what makes your name mean something beyond your follower count.

-Deliver consistently: Every piece of content, every interaction, every DM reply should reinforce your brand promise.
-Over time, consistency compounds into trust — and trust is what premium pricing is actually built on.
+Deliver consistently: Every piece of content, every interaction, every DM should reinforce your brand promise.
+Consistency compounds into trust — and trust is what premium pricing is actually built on.

-Evolve, do not revolve: Grow and develop your brand as you grow as a person.
-But evolve in ways that feel continuous to your existing audience — not random reinventions that force them to re-evaluate who you are.
+Evolve, don’t revolve: Grow your brand as you grow as a person.
+Evolve in ways that feel continuous to your existing audience — not random reinventions that force them to re-evaluate who you are.

 Protect your reputation: Your brand is your reputation.
-One major controversy or a sustained inconsistency can erode years of accumulated brand equity quickly.
 Guard it with the same intentionality you guard your content.

 Reinvest in quality: As your income grows, invest back into content quality — better equipment, better production, better presentation.
 Rising quality signals a rising brand and justifies rising prices.